coloroco/l4fame-build-container/README.md

 | -v ~/builder:/home | Mounts a folder to hold packages and temporary files as they are being built |
 | -v /home/deb:/deb | Mounts a folder to store the finished packages |

-To disconnect from the container without killing it run `Ctrl+C`

-To reconnect to the container run `docker attach l4fame-builder`

 ### End Results